ArtOfTheNiles/readme-generator/README.md

 ## Usage

-Refer to the following video to use this program:
+Refer to the following video for instructions on how to use the program:

 <iframe title="vimeo-player" src="https://player.vimeo.com/video/1035076639?h=01f084c303" width="640" height="360" frameborder="0" allowfullscreen></iframe>